Best Route Planning Software For Delivery Businesses in 2026

 Upper

-Upper is a newer route planner app that’s easy to use, with a friendly web-based route optimization tool that can handle up to 500 addresses.
+Upper is easy to use, with a friendly web-based route optimization tool that can handle up to 500 addresses.
 It doesn’t really have anything to make it stand out from the competition, though: it’s slower and offers fewer features than Routific for a similar price, it’s less easy to use than Circuit, and it can’t match the feature set of Onfleet or Optimoroute.
 That said, there’s no reason not to use Upper if you like the interface and it works for you.

 Route quality: Spaghetti routes with lots of overlap and criss-crossing.